Protobi can bin numeric values into ranges for concise display and analysis.

 Custom bins

-This generates bands with the specified values as upper bounds:
+This generates bins that include the upper bounds:

 Specify format